 - can combine with foot flippers to increase speed

-We have many happy customers using shinfin™ fins for snorkeling.
+We have many happy customers using shinfinTM fins for snorkeling.
 They work well for surface snorkeling, duck diving and snorkeling underwater.
-They have a comfortable, natural feel – without straining your feet and ankles like foot flippers.
+Their comfortable, natural feel does not strain your feet and ankles like foot flippers.
 They work with a streamlined kick, with your knees fairly straight and power from your thighs, buttocks, stomach and torso.
 You can do faster shorter kicks or slower longer kicks – whatever you prefer.
 (Foot flippers use a different action with much more knee-bend and more strain in the calf muscles, ankles and feet.)
 If this swimmer-style streamlined kick is new to you, then it may take a few sessions to build your strength in your upper legs and torso.

 To turn, twist your body at the waist to angle your legs to press the face of the fins sideways, to the outside of the bend.
 This gives a smooth streamlined turn through the water – like dolphins and fish turn.
 You can keep kicking whilst you turn.

 The straps adjust so you can wear shinfin fins with a wetsuit and/or water shoes.
 To minimize drag, water shoes should be streamlined and flexible (so you can point your toes), without heavy sole or heel areas.
 It is best to use the light, flexible water shoes designed for swimming and beach walking.